19045 Farmington Road

 Vision Services

 Phoenix Imaging is a provider of machine vision systems, machine vision components, image processing computers, compact machine vision systems, machine vision software and integrated turn-key solutions for industrial applications.
-Phoenix Imaging is based in the Livonia, Michigan (Western Suburbs of Detroit) and has been servicing the United States and Ontario for over 25 years Since 1985 Phoenix Imaging has agreed to an industry Code of Ethics and has access to the most up to date information available, including professional certification, training and continuing education; state of the art technology; technical services; industry trends and statistical data; and research and development.
+Phoenix Imaging is based in the Livonia, Michigan (Western Suburbs of Detroit) and has been servicing the United States and Ontario.
+Phoenix Imaging has agreed to an industry Code of Ethics and has access to the most up to date information available, including professional certification, training and continuing education; state of the art technology; technical services; industry trends and statistical data; and research and development.
 The company has expertise in wide range of machine vision technologies, with specializations in:

 • Stand-alone Machine Vision Inspection Systems,